Home » Recipes » Method » Quick and Easy » Easy Salmon Sushi Bake (No Rolling Required)

 Close up of a piece of salmon sushi bake, with the rest of the bake in the background.

-Is it sushi lasagne?
-Is it a sushi slice?
+Is it sushi lasagna?
+A sushi slice?
 Sushi casserole?
-Whatever this lovely layered salmon sushi bake is, it’s SERIOUSLY delicious, seriously easy, and very adaptable based on what you have in your kitchen.
+Whatever you want to call it, this layered salmon sushi bake is seriously delicious, super easy, and endlessly adaptable based on what you’ve got in your kitchen.

 I LOVE sushi, but it’s not something I make often.
-It can be fiddly and time-consuming, but this salmon sushi bake (just like this salmon sushi bowl or salmon sushi cups) takes that all away.
-All you have to do is layer sushi rice, nori and salmon, then pile of lovely fresh crunchy toppings.
+It can be fiddly and time-consuming.
+But this salmon sushi bake (just like this salmon sushi bowl, mini baked salmon sushi cups or baked salmon poke bowls) takes all the hassle away.
+You simply layer seasoned sushi rice, nori, and salmon in a dish, bake until golden, then pile your lovely fresh, crunchy toppings.

-You can serve it warm right out of the oven, or serve it cold or at room temperature.
+Serve it warm right out of the oven, or enjoy it cold or at room temperature.
 It’s great either way.
 It also makes wonderful party food!
-Just slice and serve it in bite-sized pieces.
+Just slice into bite-sized pieces and let everyone dig in.

-• Super quick and easy – it only takes 40 minutes and most of that is hands-off time.
+• Quick, easy, and hands-off.
+It’s ready in around 40 minutes, and most of that is oven time.

 Ingredients for salmon sushi bake laid out on a grey marble background and labelled.

 • Salmon.
-I’m using fresh salmon fillets in the recipe, but you can use pre-cooked, hot smoked salmon or even tinned salmon instead.
-You can also use any leftover grilled salmon you might have, or switch it out for tuna (or tinned tuna), shrimp or crab meat (or a mix!)
+I’m using fresh salmon fillets in the recipe, but you can use pre-cooked, hot-smoked salmon or even canned salmon instead.
+You can also use any leftover grilled salmon (like from this miso grilled salmon or maple glazed salmon), or switch it out for tuna (or canned tuna), shrimp, or crab meat (or a mix!)

 • Short grain rice.
-Short grain or sushi rice is important here.
-This is the kind of rice that is sticky so it will stick together in the bake – it won’t work with long-grain rice.
+Short-grain or sushi rice is important here.
+This is the kind of rice that is sticky, so it will stick together in the bake – it won’t work as well with long-grain rice.

 • Nori sheets.
-Sheets of seaweed are a staple in sushi, and here it provides the same sushi flavour in a much easier-to-work-with way.
-If you can’t find it though, you can leave it out.
+Sheets of seaweed are a staple in sushi, and here they provide the same sushi flavor in a much easier-to-work-with way.
+If you can’t find it, you can leave it out.

 • Gochujang paste.
-We’ll use this to mix a quick spicy aioli, but you could use any other hot sauce (like sriracha) if you can’t find it.
+We’ll use this to mix the quick spicy aioli for the topping, but you could use any other hot sauce (like sriracha) if you can’t find it.
 It will be in the Asian ingredients aisle of your supermarket or you can pick it up from Amazon.

 PREP AHEAD: The rice can be made up to 3 days in advance, then just stored in the fridge in an airtight container until you’re ready.